 2020 has been the year of Zoom and Team meetings and across the globe we have heard this year’s most used phrase: ‘estas en silencio’, ‘ти німий’ and of course ‘tu es muet’.
 What else have these virtual meetings taught us about ourselves and how we might view catering in the future?

-So many in the hospitality sector have needed a helping hand this year - they couldn’t stand up without depending on others in a whole host of different ways.
+So many in the hospitality sector have needed a helping hand - they couldn’t stand up without depending on others in a whole host of different ways.
 Everyone will have their own story about contracts being re-worked, suppliers being understanding, customers being prepared to adapt.
 ‘Self sufficiency’ was not part of this story - solidarity, empathy and patience were the foundations for pushing through the challenges.

 Did you know that more and more families now order in their Thanksgiving meal – about 25%.
 If the new tradition is for people to use restaurants and caterers to help them with their Thanksgiving meal it makes sense for catering managers to have a new tradition too.
 It’s time to make sure that your customers can find your menus online and be able to plan their meals.